Rurusetto/rurusetto/content/pages/install/index.md

 ### step 2: installing the ruleset

-Copy the ruleset file (.dll file that you just download) into the rulesets directory, do make sure that duplicate copies of the ruleset is overwritten.
+Copy the ruleset file (.dll file that you just downloaded) into the rulesets directory, do make sure that duplicate copies of the ruleset are overwritten.

 Other rulesets also could share the same folder.